sfeakes/UniFi-Timelapse/README.md

 Log into the camera and enable "Enable Anonymous Snapshot", then go to `http://camera.ip.address/Snap.jpeg` and check you see a still image.
 If not, fix what’s wrong as nothing else will work.

 Place the two bash scripts into a directory of your choice.
-Edit ‘getVidSnaps’ and change 'SNAP_BASE="/mnt/hgfs/Disk2/UniFi-Snaps”’ to a directory of your choice.
+Edit `getVidSnaps` and change `SNAP_BASE="/mnt/hgfs/Disk2/UniFi-Snaps”` to a directory of your choice.
 All jpeg images will be stored here under the camera name.
 At the bottom of the file, simply change / add the lines for each camera in the format. `getSnap “Camera Name" http://xxx.xxx.xxx.xxx/snap.jpeg`.
 Obviously change `camera name` to the name of your camera and xxx.xxx.xxx.xxx to the camera’s IP address.

 Setup a cron job to execute that script every time you want to save an image.